pzhaojohnson/RNA2Drawer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`Base Pair Bond Length`: The length of base pair bonds.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Minimum Branch Angle`: How squat multibranch loops can be.

-You cannot pivot stems when using the rigid drawing style.
+You cannot pivot stems with the rigid drawing style.

 ### General Styles